Genie in a Bottle: Other versions

-In 2000, Aguilera recorded a Spanish version of "Genie in a Bottle" entitled "Genio Atrapado" for her second studio album, Mi Reflejo.
+In 2000, Aguilera recorded a Spanish version of "Genie in a Bottle" titled "Genio Atrapado" for her second studio album, Mi Reflejo.
 The song's lyrics were translated from English to Spanish by Cuban-American producer Rudy Pérez.
-"Genio Atrapado" peaked at number 13 on the Billboard Hot Latin Songs chart.
+"Genio Atrapado" peaked at number 13 on the Billboard Hot Latin Tracks chart.
 The song received a Latin Grammy Award nomination for Best Female Pop Vocal Performance at the Latin Grammy Awards of 2000, which was awarded to Shakira for "Ojos Así".
 A music video for the song was directed by Diane Martel, who also directed the visual for "Genie in a Bottle".

 In the fall of 2001, an unauthorized mashup remix by The Freelance Hellraiser which combined Aguilera's a cappella vocals with the Strokes' 2001 song "Hard to Explain" was released under the title "A Stroke of Genius", receiving considerable attention and some airplay; The Guardian described the remix as having "defined the decade" as an early example of remix culture.
 Scottish band Speedway covered "A Stroke of Genius" (using the original title "Genie in a Bottle") and released it as their debut single as a double A-side with another song, "Save Yourself", on August 25, 2003.
 "Genie in a Bottle"/"Save Yourself" reached No. 10 on the UK Singles Chart.
+Alisa Mizuki released a Japanese-language cover of the song, titled "Love Potion", in 2002.

 In 2008, Aguilera recorded a remake of "Genie in a Bottle" entitled "Genie 2.0" for her first greatest hits album, Keeps Gettin' Better: A Decade of Hits.
 "Genie 2.0" is an electropop-oriented song; a reviewer from Rolling Stone compared the song to works by Lady Gaga.
 The song was released via the iTunes Store in the United States to promote the album.
 Nick Butler of Sputnikmusic likened the song's style to that of The Eurythmics's "Sweet Dreams (Are Made of This)" and called it "awesome".
 To promote Keeps Gettin' Better, Aguilera performed "Genie 2.0" at the 2008 MTV Video Music Awards.
 The remake debuted at number 161 on the UK Singles Chart.

-In 2016, Dove Cameron covered "Genie in a Bottle" for the Disney Channel short series Descendants: Wicked World.
+In 2016, Dove Cameron covered "Genie in a Bottle" with sanitized lyrics for the Disney Channel short series Descendants: Wicked World.
 The music video, directed by Jay Martin, has over 300 million plays on VEVO.
 Cameron's version was received with praise with MTV writer Jessica Norton saying, "Not only does the revived cover satisfy our love of reliving the '90s, it also introduces a whole new generation to the iconic pop track."
 Cameron's cover peaked at number 11 on Billboards Bubbling Under Hot 100.
+In September 2024, another cover of the song was released on EP titled The 25th Anniversary of Christina Aguilera (Spotify Anniversaries Live).
+It featured singer and guitarist Machine Gun Kelly.